thappad

 Culture, Gender and Movies

-Female Companionship you Forgot to Notice in Thappad
+The Beauty of Female Companionship in Thappad

 The orange ice candy that the main women in Thappad sip and enjoy in the opening shot is probably symbolic of their happy and sweet moments before they return to their presumably happy and suppressed lives.
 From sharing an ice candy in common to share the repressed notion of self-respect and being blindfolded by the patriarchal notions, the companionship of these female characters rejuvenates.